 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-example: Text used to clarify abstract rules by applying them literally.
+UE Data transfer: Sending/transfering of the collected data from the UE to Server for data collection for UE-side model training/OTT server.